Water crisis looms for tsunami-hit Tonga; New Zealand help on the way | Law-Order

 Water crisis looms for tsunami-hit Tonga; New Zealand help on the way

 Two New Zealand navy vessels will arrive in Tonga on Friday carrying critical water supplies for the Pacific island nation reeling from a volcanic eruption and tsunami and largely cut off from the outside world.
-Hundreds of homes in Tonga's smaller outer islands have been destroyed, and at least three people were killed after Saturday's huge eruption triggered tsunami waves, which rolled over the islands causing what the government has called an unprecedented disaster.
+Hundreds of homes in Tonga's smaller outer islands have been destroyed, with at least three deaths after Saturday's huge eruption triggered tsunami waves that rolled over the islands, causing what the government calls an unprecedented disaster.

-Two New Zealand navy vessels will arrive in Tonga on Friday carrying critical water supplies for the Pacific island nation reeling from a volcanic eruption and tsunami and largely cut off from the outside world.

-A Chinese foreign ministry spokesperson said it would send help, including water and food, when the archipelago's main Fua'amotu International Airport reopens.
-It was not damaged but was covered in ash, which has to be cleared manually, "We thought that it would be operational yesterday, but it hasn't been fully cleared yet because more ash has been falling," Fiji-based U.N. co-ordinator Jonathan Veitch said on Wednesday.

-Pacific neighbor Fiji will send defense engineers on Australia's HMAS Adelaide, which is due to set sail from Brisbane for Tonga on Friday, a Fiji military spokesman told a briefing in Suva.
-CLEAN-UP
+"HMAS Adelaide is also preparing to depart from Brisbane with water purification equipment and additional humanitarian supplies," Morrison said on Facebook after he spoke with Tonga's prime minister, Siaosi Sovaleni.
+As well as emergency supplies, Australia and New Zealand have promised immediate financial assistance.
+The U.S. Agency for International Development approved $100,000 in immediate assistance.

+The Asian Development Bank was discussing with Tonga whether it would declare a state of emergency to draw on a $10-million disaster funding facility, senior bank official Emma Veve told Reuters.
+Other countries and agencies, including the United Nations, are drawing up plans to help.
+China will send help, including water and food, when the airport opened, a spokesperson of its foreign ministry said.

-Waves reaching up to 15 meters hit the outer Ha'apia island group, destroying all of the houses on the island of Mango, as well as the west coast of Tonga's main island, Tongatapu, the prime minister's office said.
-On the west coast of Tongatapu, residents were being moved to evacuation centers as 56 houses were destroyed or seriously damaged on that coast.
+Waves reaching up to 15 meters (49 feet) hit the outer Ha'apia island group, destroying all the houses on the island of Mango, as well as the west coast of Tonga's main island, Tongatapu, the prime minister's office said.
+Residents of Tongatapu were being moved to evacuation centers as 56 houses were destroyed or seriously damaged.

-New Zealand said power has now been restored, clean-up and damage assessments were going on and Tongan authorities were distributing relief supplies.
-Australia and New Zealand have promised immediate financial assistance.
-The U.S. Agency for International Development approved $100,000 in immediate assistance to support people affected by volcanic eruptions and tsunami waves.
+CAUTIOUS AID New Zealand said power had been restored and Tongan authorities were distributing relief supplies.

-The Asian Development Bank was discussing with Tonga whether it would declare a state of emergency to draw on a $10 million disaster funding facility, senior bank official Emma Veve told Reuters.
-Tonga is still largely offline after the volcano severed the sole undersea fiber-optics communication cable.
+But the country is largely offline since the volcano damaged the sole undersea fiber-optic communication cable and it would probably take a month or more to fix, its owner said.
+A specialist ship should embark from Port Moresby on a repair voyage on the weekend, said Samiuela Fonua, chairman of cable owner Tonga Cable Ltd, but with up to nine days sailing to collect equipment in Samoa, he said it would be "lucky" if the job was done in a month.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)